alabou/NMOS-MatroxOnly/NMOS With H.264.md

 #### RTP transport based on RFC 6184

-For Nodes transmitting H.264 using the RTP payload mapping defined by RFC 6184, the Sender resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute.
+For Nodes transmitting H.264 using the RTP payload mapping defined by RFC 6184, the Sender resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications or `urn:x-matrox:transport:srt.rtp` for the `transport` attribute.

 For Nodes implementing IS-04 v1.3 or higher, the following additional requirements on the Sender resource apply.